sergeigannochenkozenjob/generator-ew-express/README.md

 ## To-do's & bugs:

-* When putting the app to the monorepo, inside script/push.sh the image name should be `monrepo-name_app-name`, not just `app-name`
+* [DONE] When putting the app to the monorepo, inside script/push.sh the image name should be `monrepo-name_app-name`, not just `app-name`
 * Add GraphQL support (optional)
-* Add error handler
+* Add a nice error handler
 * See Eisenwerk project for more notes